 These are measurements you need to cut the rectangle for your size:

-BUTTONS So I made up the four self cover buttons, which to be honest, with this fabric, were quite a challenge.
-I did get there in the end, heres a few tips which hopefully may make it easier for you:
+SELF COVER BUTTONS (3 x 29mm) So I made up the four large self cover buttons, which to be honest, with this fabric, were quite a challenge.
+Of course you could use normal large buttons or none at all.
+Anyway, I did get there in the end, heres a few tips which hopefully may make it easier for you:

 - Flatten your disc of fabric as much as possible with a steam iron, bash with a hammer or pull it apart so its as thin as possible.

 - Push your fabric under the claws as much as possible, I used a tool like this one (below), which really helped, but you could use the end of a screw driver or old scissors.